 Although the Acadiana region is among the fastest developing industrial regions of the USA since the beginning of the 20th century, Southern cuisine makes the most of the available ingredients in a poor rural economy (with the exception of Virginia and Florida), with dishes whose preparation is usually simple.

 The actual amounts depend on the taste of each cook and type of main ingredient (meat or vegetables).
-Flavors are bold, but not very spicy or peppery.
-The signature dish of Cajun cuisine is Jambalaya, a dark-coloured dish with pieces of meat, the “holy trinity” of vegetables (the so called mix of onions, celery and green pepper) combined with stock and rice.
+Flavours are bold, but not very spicy or peppery.
+The signature dish of Cajun cuisine is Jambalaya, a dark-coloured dish with pieces of meat, the “holy trinity” of vegetables (the so-called mix of onions, celery and green pepper) combined with stock and rice.

 Cajun caramelized potatoes is an example of this culinary approach ―sweet and slightly spicy, flavoured with cinnamon and orange― and can be made with red sweet potatoes or regular potatoes.
 The colour of the potato determines the colour of the dish, not only tasty but visually appealing as well.